Abdelrahman122003/devops_tasks/Ass_5/task.md

 Create an nginx deployment in k8s with only 1 replica. scale the deployment to 3 replicas. expose the deployment with a ClusterIP service, try reaching the pods with both pod IP and service IP. delete the pods of the deployment using a label selector and observe the result, try killing the main process of the **container** and observe.

-share a file containing all your commands and screenshots on github

 - Create nginx deployment